prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ![Banner: Minikube on Windows](https://github.com/prasadrgavande/prasadgavande.github.io/blob/master/assets/img/10-GettingStartedWithMinikube/minikube-banner.png?raw=true)

-Minikube is a lightweight tool that lets you run a single‑node Kubernetes cluster locally on your laptop, which is perfect for learning Kubernetes and testing workloads before you deploy to a real cluster.[web:17]
+Minikube is a lightweight tool that lets you run a single‑node Kubernetes cluster locally on your laptop, which is perfect for learning Kubernetes and testing workloads before you deploy to a real cluster.
-In this guide, we will walk step by step through installing Minikube on Windows 11 using Docker Desktop as the container runtime and then opening the Kubernetes Dashboard UI.[web:23]
+In this guide, we will walk step by step through installing Minikube on Windows 11 using Docker Desktop as the container runtime and then opening the Kubernetes Dashboard UI.

 ---

 ## What Is Minikube (and Why Use It)?

-Minikube creates a local Kubernetes cluster on your machine so you can experiment without provisioning cloud infrastructure or a multi‑node setup.[web:17]
+Minikube creates a local Kubernetes cluster on your machine so you can experiment without provisioning cloud infrastructure or a multi‑node setup.
-By default it starts a single‑node cluster that behaves like any other Kubernetes cluster, so you can use real `kubectl` commands, manifests, and dashboards for development and learning.[web:26]
+By default it starts a single‑node cluster that behaves like any other Kubernetes cluster, so you can use real `kubectl` commands, manifests, and dashboards for development and learning

 Typical use cases:

 - Learning core Kubernetes concepts (pods, deployments, services).
-- Developing and testing applications locally before pushing to a remote cluster.[web:23]
+- Developing and testing applications locally before pushing to a remote cluster.
 - Practicing administration tasks such as scaling, rolling updates, and monitoring.

 ---